ikeda042/CytoMatic4/README.md

 ### Cell length calculation Algorithm
 **Objective:**

-To implement an algorithm for calculating.
+To implement an algorithm for calculating the cell length with respect to the center axis of the cell.

 **Method:**